tw-wuqian/infra-as-code-lab-exercise/Session_1_IaC_and_Terraform_Intro/README.md

 *.terraform*
 ```

-9. Commit your code to your repo and name the commit 'Session 1'.
+9. We recommend committing your code to your repo if you haven't done so already.

 ### Steps/Tasks for Goal 3 - FinOps